zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * contains 129 hashes, evenly spaced along the progress of computing the vdf.
 * points at a challenge.

-9) rng win tx
+9) rng confirm tx

-* if no one can prove that the result is false within a certain time period, we default to considering it as the correct rng output.
+* if no one can prove that the result is false within a certain time period, we default to considering it as the correct rng output. (check that radix > 0).
-* it is not possible to do a sortition_claim_tx until after the rng_win_tx has finalized the RNG that will be used for that sortition chain.
+* it is not possible to do a sortition_claim_tx until after the rng_confirm_tx has finalized the RNG that will be used for that sortition chain.

-10) rng refund tx
+10) rng refute tx

 * if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then we consider this rng result as invalid.
 * OR if a challenge doesn't get a response for too long a period of time, we consider this rng result as an incorrect rng output.
 * if you did a challenge or response, and the evidence you had provided is consistent with the eventual outcome of that RNG, then you can have your fee refunded, plus a small reward.

-* this cleans up unneeded data from the consensus space.
+11) rng_cleanup_challenge

+* show that some rng_challenge exists that points at a rng_result.
+* show that a rng_result is settled, or that it does not exist.
+* we can get rid of the rng_challenge.
+* refund fees for users who participated honestly.

+12) rng_cleanup_result

+* show that some rng_result exists.
+* show that the sortition chain it is pointed at has been settled, or does not exist.

 Potential Timeline of txs for a sortition chain
 =============